Art, B.F.A.

 Incoming First Year Students

 Incoming first year students must apply to Penn State.
-Students who are accepted to Art through the undergraduate admissions application will be admitted to the School of Visual Arts pre-major (AAART).
+Students who are accepted will be admitted to the School of Visual Arts pre-major (AAART) with the intended major of Art, B.F.A.
 Students will typically submit a portfolio for entrance to Art (B.F.A) at the end of their 3rd or 4th semester.

 Transfer Students